 - pinch salt

-- If you don’t have an ice cream container, you can use the following: loaf pan, small cake pan, small casserole dish, or heavy Tupperware.
+- Ice Cream Container – If you don’t have an ice cream container, you can use a loaf pan, small cake pan, small casserole dish, or heavy Tupperware.
 For everything but the Tupperware, I would recommend covering with plastic wrap and aluminum foil to keep the ice cream cold.